cyberbotics/webots-doc/reference/receiver.md

 only.
 The receiver can only receive messages from emitters currently located within its reception cone.
-The cone's apex is located at the origin ([0 0 0]) of the receiver's coordinate system and the cone's axis coincides with the *z*-axis of the receiver coordinate system (see  in ).
+The cone's apex is located at the origin ([0 0 0]) of the receiver's coordinate system and the cone's axis coincides with the *z*-axis of the receiver coordinate system (see [this figure](emitter.md#illustration-of-aperture-and-range-for-infra-red-emitter-receiver) in [this section](emitter.md#emitter)).
 An `aperture` of -1 (the default) is considered to be infinite, meaning that a signal can be received from any direction.
 For "radio" receivers, the `aperture` field is ignored.
 - `channel`: reception channel.
 The value is an identification number for an "infra-red" receiver or a frequency for a "radio" receiver.
 Normally, both